Qquaded/Lynx/README.md

 	Font
 ```

-If you finished your theme, put it in the Lynx themes using `Lynx.Themes["Custom"]`.
+If you finished your theme, put it in the Lynx themes using `Lynx.Themes.ExampleTheme = ThemeProperties`.